 The labour pains website has some useful information that you may wish to read.

-Skin-to-skin contact can also take place when baby needs comforting or calming and can help boost your milk supply.
-Whether you wish to bottle feed or breast feed, skin to skin is the perfect place to give baby their first feed.
+Whether you wish to bottle feed or breast feed, skin-to-skin is the perfect place to give baby their first feed.

-Partners can also have skin to skin with baby, however we recommend that first skin to skin contact is always with you.
+Partners can also have skin-to-skin with baby, however we recommend that first contact is with mam.